devoworm/Raising-the-Worm-Brain/Manuscript.md

 #### First-mover Model Repository
 All notes, figures, and code associated with the first-mover model are located in a Github repository (https://github.com/devoworm/Raising-the-Worm- Brain).

+#### VisCello
-__VisCello.__ To discover further relationships between gene expression and ion channel expression in individual cells, we utilized the VisCello database (Packer et.al, 2019) which can be explored using a standalone app downloadable from Github (https://github.com/qinzhu/VisCello.celegans) or interactively via Shiny app (https://cello.shinyapps.io/celegans_explorer/).
+To discover further relationships between gene expression and ion channel expression in individual cells, we utilized the VisCello database (Packer et.al, 2019) which can be explored using a standalone app downloadable from Github (https://github.com/qinzhu/VisCello.celegans) or interactively via Shiny app (https://cello.shinyapps.io/celegans_explorer/).
 Plots produced using VisCello are produced using the UMAP (Uniform Manifold Approximation and Projection) method (https://umap-learn.readthedocs.io/en/latest/how_umap_works.html), which maps data points to a two-dimensional manifold (McInnes et.al, 2018).
 A form of dimensionality reduction that relies upon Topological Data Analysis, UMAP preserves global structure in the data, and uses graphical separation between related points to describe this structure.

+#### WormBase
-__WormBase.__ Supplemental information about protein expression and cells of interest are retrieved from WormBase Version:WS273 (https://www.wormbase.org/).
-WormBase (Harris et.al, 2019) is a C. elegans community resource that allows us to map between specific adult cells.
+Supplemental information about protein expression and cells of interest are retrieved from WormBase Version:WS273 (https://www.wormbase.org/).
+WormBase (Harris et.al, 2019) is a _C. elegans_ community resource that allows us to map between specific adult cells.

 ### Results
 This analysis will proceed by walking through the developmental connectome as it exists at five points during embryogenesis: 265, 280, 290, 300, and 400 minutes post-fertilization.
 These networks are defined in Alicea (2018), and are derived from information regarding the birth time of terminally-differentiation neurons rather than direct observations of connectivity.
 In addition to cells that are connected by common time of birth, subnetworks defined in the literature in terms of physiological function (particularly the NSY-5 subnetwork) will be analyzed.
 Figure 2 contains a timeline that shows major events of embryonic development in context.